eminiorderflow/monorepo-boilerplate/README.md

-# Turborepo starter
+# NextJS 13 Tailwind Turborepo Boilerplate

-This is an official pnpm starter turborepo.
+This is boilerplate.

 ## What's inside?